Sustainable Travel Practices for Palawan in 2025/26

 4. Minimize Plastic Usage:

 • Bring a reusable water bottle and say no to single-use plastics.
 Dispose of waste properly and participate in beach clean-ups if available.
+Always remember that every piece of plastic you use will impact the local areas of Palawan as there is no plastic recycling facilities in Palawan.

 5. Conserve Water and Energy: